slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Se você tem um talento, use-o de toda maneira possível.
 Não o acumule.
 Não o use como esmola.
 Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan*
-> *"Intelligence is no longer the bottleneck.
-Ingenuity is."  -- Sahil Lavingia* -->
+-->

 > *"What is the difference between a madman and a genious?
 Success."